riteshahlawat/portfolio/blogs/working-in-the-us.md

 ### I-94

-An I-94 document is an official US document that records your arrival and departure from the United States.
+An I-94 document is an official U.S. record of your arrival and departure.
 It's basically a record of your immigration status and the terms under which you are allowed to stay in the country.
 Your employer will ask for this document and you will need it to get your social security.
 You can get your most recent I-94 after you have gotten your TN visa [here](https://i94.cbp.dhs.gov/I94/#/recent-search).
 You can save this as a PDF for safekeeping on your phone but **make sure to print it** once you are in the US.
 The Social Security office will **require** it in physical form to give you a Social Security number.
 You can print this at any nearby USPS/Office Depot/Staples near you.
 Make sure to get this done **day 1**!

 ### Social Security